Casimir-Polder interaction of neutrons with metal or dielectric surfaces: Casimir--Polder potential

 where we have defined $\omega_{ik}=(E_i-E_k)/\hbar$.
-We decompose the potential into $U_i=U_{i\downarrow}+U_{i\uparrow}$, where the two terms represent the intermediate state being the spin-down and the -up states of the neutron respectively.
-Using Eqs.~(\ref{int}) and (\ref{B}) to evaluate the matrix elements of the interaction Hamiltonian, combining the results by means of the integral equation (\ref{2.150}) and exploiting Cauchy's integral formula, one finds
+We decompose the potential into $U_i=U_{i\downarrow}+U_{i\uparrow}$, where the two terms represent the intermediate state being the spin-down and the spin-up states of the neutron respectively.
+Using equations~(\ref{int}) and (\ref{B}) to evaluate the matrix elements of the interaction Hamiltonian, combining the results by means of the integral equation (\ref{2.150}) and exploiting Cauchy's integral formula, one finds